Wayne Johnston (writer)

 Wayne Johnston (born May 22, 1958) is a Canadian novelist.
 His fiction deals primarily with the province of Newfoundland and Labrador, often in a historical setting.
-In 2011 Johnston was awarded the Writers' Trust Engel/Findley Award in recognition of his overall contribution to Canadian Literature.
+In 2011 Johnston was awarded the Writers' Trust Engel/Findley Award in recognition of his contribution to Canadian literature.

-Biography
+Early life and education

-Johnston was born on May 22, 1958 in Goulds, Newfoundland, and graduated from Memorial University of Newfoundland in 1978 with a degree in English literature.
-He worked for three years as a newspaper reporter with the St. John's Daily News.
+Johnston was born on May 22, 1958, in Goulds, Newfoundland, and graduated from Memorial University of Newfoundland in 1978 with a bachelor's degree in English.
+He worked for three years as a reporter for the St. John's Daily News.

+In 1981, he moved to Ottawa and began to pursue writing full-time.
+He graduated with an MA from the University of New Brunswick in 1983.